tecracer/aws-security-group-diagram-from-terraform/README.md

 The script will then process the input data, extract security groups and their rules, and generate a visual diagram in PNG format.
 The default file name for the output diagram is `diagram.png`.
-It can be changed with the `-o`flag accompanied by a file name.
-Use `-of` flag to change output format.
+It can be changed with the `--output_filename`flag accompanied by a file name.
+Use `--output_format` flag to change output format.
 Use the `--show`flag to directly open the result.